 Audio transformers are widely used in professional studio equipment for decades.
-At the beginning of the audio electronics, transformers were used to match the valve amplifier and the speaker, to generate the balanced signal, to amplify the signal from a microphone, to match the source and the load, and for many other applications.
+At the beginning of the audio electronics, transformers were used to match the valve amplifier and the speaker, generate the balanced signal, amplify the signal from a microphone, match the source and the load, and for many other applications.

 With the development of semiconductor components and integrated solid-state technology, new circuits were designed to replace the transformers providing better performance, cost, and space savings.
 Despite that, transformers are still used in many studio devices because they produce a subjectively pleasant sound.

-It should be pointed that transformers are, in fact, quite primitive electronic components burdened with many flows and problems.
+It should be pointed out that transformers are, in fact, quite primitive electronic components burdened with many flows and problems.
 Transformers are susceptible to electromagnetic interferences, and the frequency response depends on load and source impedance, negatively influencing the overall performance of analog studio equipment.